 Keep leftovers in the refrigerator for up to 3 days.

-If the flavor lessens, you can make up some more dressing and add it to the salad.
+If the flavor lessens, you can make some more dressing and add it to the salad.
 Sometimes the pasta really absorbs the dressing and it loses its flavor.

 Andrea D Wiener